 - Community Advisors(CAs) live in one of the four residence halls or seven apartment buildings and are sophomores, juniors, or seniors.
 Typically there is one CA per floor in Barker, Kresge, Buxton, and Picken Halls, and one or two CAs per apartment building.
 CAs take part in the day-to-day activities of hall life and plan educational and social programs for their floor and for the entire hall.
 CAs report to the Area Coordinator for their area.

-- House Assistants(HAs) are staff members who live in one of the five college-owned Greek chapters, of which they are typically members.
+- Community Advisors are also staff members who live in one of the five college-owned Greek chapters, of which they are typically members.
 HAs report to the Area Coordinator for their area.

 - Theme House Managers live in one of the Theme Houses and are volunteers.
 They serve as liaisons between theme house residents and the Department of Residence Life.